bootstrap-vue/bootstrap-vue/src/components/toast/README.md

   users time to read the content of the toast.
 A good length of time to keep messages up is 4 seconds plus 1 extra second for every 100 words, rounding up.
 This is approximately how fast the average person reads.
 That means the shortest default that should be used as a best practice is 5 seconds (5000ms).
+In addition to a reasonable default timeout, you could also allow the user to choose how long they want toasts to stay up for.
+Most people inherently understand whether they are fast or slow readers.
+Having a profile setting that is part of the user login will allow slow readers to pick a longer time if the messages are going away too fast, and fast readers to pick a short time if the messages are staying up too long.
-- To account for memory loss and distraction as well as disability-related issues such as ADHD, a best practice would be to implement a location where users can refer to a list of past toast messages which have come and gone.
-Preferably this list would be sortable, with the default being chronological (what was that message that just popped up).
+- To account for memory loss and distraction as well as disability-related issues such as ADHD, a best practice would be to implement a location where users can refer to a list of past toast messages which have been shown.
+Preferably this list should be sortable, with the default being chronological.